Prettyhtml/prettyhtml/README.md

 ## Features

 * Can parse Angular, Vue or HTML5 templates.
-* Formats embedded content with [prettier](https://github.com/prettier/prettier) with respect to your local settings.
+* Formats embedded content with [prettier](https://github.com/prettier/prettier) and respect to your local settings.
 * Remove all superfluous white-space.
 * Enforce consistent output of your HTML.